 Common Ingredients in U.S. Licensed Vaccines

 The vast majority of the over one billion doses of vaccines manufactured worldwide each year are given to healthy babies, children and adults.
 Thus, it is critical that vaccines be demonstrated to be safe and effective.
-FDA demands that vaccines undergo a rigorous and extensive development program in the laboratory, as well as in animal studies and human clinical trials, to determine their safety and effectiveness.
+FDA requires that vaccines undergo a rigorous and extensive development program in the laboratory, as well as in animal studies and human clinical trials, to determine their safety and effectiveness.
 Highly trained FDA scientists and clinicians carefully evaluate all of the information in a marketing application and make a determination whether to license (approve) a vaccine before it can be used in the United States.
 Prior to licensure, as part of FDA’s evaluation, FDA takes all of the ingredients of a vaccine into account, including the active ingredients as well as other substances.
 After FDA approves a vaccine, FDA continuously monitors its safety.

 Why is aluminum in some vaccines?